eucalyptus/euca-demo/doc/install-hp-gol01-d8-manual.md

     sed -i -e "1 s/root:x:0:0:root/root:x:0:0:$(hostname -s)/" /etc/passwd
     ```

-4. Clone euca-demo git project
+4. (All) Clone euca-demo git project

     This is one location where demo scripts live.
 We will run the demo initialization
     scripts at the completion of the installation.